-- Upon arrival, pull in through the drive-thru.
+- Our drive-thru is still fully functional for order pick up if you prefer to stay in your vehicle.
+Upon arrival, pull in through the drive-thru.
 Remain in your car, we will come to you.
 Be prepared for longer wait times.

 - For bin chicks -- if they are available, tell us how many you would like, we will get them for you and bring them out.

 - If you need us to load your vehicle, we ask that you remain in your vehicle during the loading process.

 - Please have your receipt available to expedite this process.

 - You can place your order online or by giving us a chat/call.
 As we are experiencing a high call and chat volume, placing the orders directly on the website is the fastest way to get the orders in.
 Even though you are picking up the order, our system will ask for a shipping address.
 Please fill that out and proceed to the next step.

 All of our employees that can do their jobs remotely are now telecommuting!
 A good part of our customer service and website team were already distributed and we have taken the steps necessary to move the remaining office personnel out of the building.

 We have upped our cleaning practices and put in place policies to keep any spread of disease within the building to a minimum including the use of masks and shields.